VitalDevTeam/gravityforms-offload-uploads/README.md

-# Gravity Forms Offload S3 Uploads
+# Gravity Forms Offload File Uploads

-Adds option to file upload fields to offload files to Amazon S3.
+Adds option to Gravity Forms file upload fields to offload uploaded files to Amazon S3 or FTP storage.
+Unlike other plugins that offload the entire media library, you can enable offload on a per-field basis.

 ## Installation

 1. Install plugin
-2. Create security credendtials/API keys in the AWS console.
+2. Create security credendtials/API keys in the AWS console and/or generate FTP login credentials.
-3. Setup the plugin by going to Gravity Forms > Settings > Offload S3
+3. Setup the plugin by going to Gravity Forms > Settings > Offload File Uploads
-4. Check the "Offload file(s) to Amazon S3" checkbox on any file upload fields on your form that you want transferred.
+4. Check the appropriate checkboxes on any file upload field on your forms that you want transferred.

 ## FAQ

 ### How do I set up my AWS security credendtials?

 1. Go to the AWS IAM Management console
-2. Create a Group and attach an `AmazonS3FullAccess` policy to its permissions
+2. Create a Group and attach an `AmazonS3FullAccess` policy to its permissions.
+You may also set your own custom policy as well, if you have one that works.
 3. Create a User and add it to your previously created Group
 4. Go to the "Security Credentials" tab under your User and create access keys.
 5. Add your access keys to this plugin's settings page